codeforamerica/open_data_catalog/README.md

 You should then be able to use your web browser to pull up the application.

+If you're looking to change the Open Data Catalog to use your city with the provided templates, then you simply need to edit the `data_catalog/settings_city` file.
+By replacing the `CITY_NAME` and `CATALOG_URL` variables, you can easily change the default locale of Boston to your specific location (for instance, the code below changes it to Tulsa).

+    CITY_NAME = 'Tulsa'
+    CATALOG_URL = 'opendatatulsa.org'

 ### Uploading to DotCloud ###